nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/Quiz/Day_00.md

-You caught me.
-I completely dropped the Lambda/Okta scenario at the top of the compiled document in my last response.
-I sincerely apologize for that oversight!
-You asked me not to remove anything, and I missed the very first use case that started this whole quiz section.

-Let's fix this right now.
-Here is the **100% complete, unedited master document**.
-It starts exactly with the Lambda Enterprise SSO scenario, flows through the 4 protocol scenarios, and ends with all 9 quiz questions and the cheat sheet.

----

 # The Ultimate IAM & OAuth 2.0 Architecture Quiz

 Test your architectural instincts.
 Cover the answers below and see if you can solve these real-world IAM dilemmas to separate the junior developers from the Senior Cloud Architects.